-Chelsea agree deal for Brighton's Cucurella
+Chelsea on verge of deal for Brighton's Cucurella

 Sources at the club said it would take another exceptional offer to consider a sale as they saw Cucurella as a better player.

-But he would become the second big-money departure this summer from the Amex after midfielder Yves Bissouma joined Tottenham in a £25m deal, plus add-ons.
+But, if sold, he would become the second big-money departure this summer from the Amex after midfielder Yves Bissouma joined Tottenham in a £25m deal, plus add-ons.

 A Barcelona academy graduate, Cucurella has one senior cap for Spain and played for the under-23 side that won silver at the 2020 Tokyo Olympic Games.